pointhex/non-custodial-wallet-contract/README.md

 ## Notes

-- The jetton-wallet contract does not include functionality that allows the owner to withdraw Toncoin funds from jetton-wallet Toncoin balance.
+- The non-custodial wallet contract partially include functionality that allows the owner to withdraw Toncoin funds from the wallet's Toncoin balance.
 - The contract prices gas based on the *current* blockchain configuration.
-   It is worth keeping in mind the situation when the configuration has changed at the moment when the message goes from one jetton-wallet to another.
+  It is worth keeping in mind the situation when the configuration has changed at the moment when the message goes from one wallet to another.
   Reducing fees in a blockchain configuration does not require additional actions.
-   However, increasing fees in a blockchain configuration requires preliminary preparation - e.g. wallets and services must start sending Toncoins for gas in advance based on future parameters.
+  However, increasing fees in a blockchain configuration requires preliminary preparation—e.g., wallets and services must start sending Toncoins for gas in advance based on future parameters.

-- If you set the status of Jetton Wallet to prohibit receiving jettons - there is no guarantee that when you send jettons to such a jetton-wallet, jettons will bounce back and be credited to the sender.
-In case of gas shortage they can be lost.
+- If you set the status of the wallet to prohibit receiving jettons, there is no guarantee that when you send jettons to such a wallet, the jettons will bounce back and be credited to the sender.
+In case of gas shortage, they can be lost.
-   Toncoin for gas and forward will also not be returned to the sender but will remain on the sender’s jetton-wallet.